Thousands of programs provide financial benefits for seniors

 How to use BenefitsCheckUp

-Enter your older adult’s zip code and answer 8 basic questions to get an initial report of the financial help for seniors that’s available in the area.
+Enter your older adult’s zip code and answer some basic questions to get an initial report of the financial help for seniors that’s available in their area.

 After answering those basic questions, you’ll have the option to sign up and get the results emailed to you.
 This is completely optional.
 If you say “No, thanks” you’ll still be able to view the initial report.